 Meet our Podiatrists!

 Philip is originally from Manchester in the United Kingdom, Phil joined our team upon moving to Nova Scotia in 2013.
 He obtained his degree in Podiatric Medicine at the University of Huddersfield in Yorkshire, England.
-Prior to studying Podiatry, he spent many years assisting individuals with specialty footwear designed to address their foot issues.
+Prior to studying Podiatry, he studied electronic engineering, worked as a chef and spent many years assisting individuals with specialty footwear designed to address their foot issues.

 Phil enjoys the broad scope of podiatry work including: biomechanical assessments, skin and nail care, vascular and neurological assessment, nail surgery and plantar wart treatments.
 Patients often comment about this kind and gentle manner.

-In his spare time, Phil enjoys spending time outside exploring nature.
+In his spare time, Phil enjoys spending time outside gardening exploring nature, partaking in various outdoor sports and travelling with his family.

 Philip is a member of the Nova Scotia Podiatry Association / Canadian Podiatric Medical Association and is accepting new patients.